DFNaiff/dfnaiff.github.io/docs/_posts/2024-03-13-thoughts-on-entropy-1.markdown

 S_I = \frac{1}{T} U + \frac{P}{T} V.
 $$

-Thus, $S_I$ is an extensive function of the internal energy $U$ and volume $V$, that always takes a maximum under some possible constrainte (since it is the result of a maximiziation).
-If we assume $\lambda > 0$ for every $U$ and $V$, it is also monotonically increasing function of the internal energy.
+Thus, $S_I$ is an extensive function of the internal energy $U$ and volume $V$, that always takes a maximum under some possible constraints (since it is the result of a maximization).
+If we assume $\lambda > 0$ for every $U$ and $V$, it is also a monotonically increasing function of the internal energy.
 We arrive at all the axioms of the thermodynamic entropy, so we can equate the thermodynamic entropy $S$ with the information entropy $S_I$.

-Assuming that $\lambda > 0$ is the same as assuming that microstates are more unlikely the higher is their energy.
-As for why $\log Z \propto V$, it can be proven for a variety of systems under very general assumptions, although for some system such that this is untrue, then classical thermodynamics cannot describe this system.
+Assuming that $\lambda > 0$ is the same as assuming that microstates are more unlikely the higher their energy.
+As for why $\log Z \propto V$, it can be proven for a variety of systems under very general assumptions, although for some systems such that this is untrue, then classical thermodynamics cannot describe this system.
 Those are not the main problems

-# Why does this works at all?
+# Why does this work at all?

 Why this works at all?
 We arrived at this equation by assuming the maximum information entropy principle.
-However, the maximum entropy principle is mostly a logical derivation, or some sort of "best practices".
+However, the maximum entropy principle is mostly a logical derivation or some sort of "best practice".
 There is no principled reason why the true distribution $p^{(true)}$ should _be_ the one we find by the maximum information entropy principle.
 After all, $p^{(true)}$ is arrived through some physical process on the microstates, and this process should _not care at all for the maximum information entropy principle_.
-Yet, we go out there, make our measurements, and it seems that it does follows exactly this principle, since we know classical thermodynamics holds.
+Yet, we go out there and make our measurements, and it seems that it follows exactly this principle, since we know classical thermodynamics holds.

-So, the maximum entropy principle works, but it seem it should not.
+So, the maximum entropy principle works, but it seems it should not.
 There is something to be investigated here.
 This will be the focus of the second part.